danjenson/notes/courses/stats-270/lecture-12.md

   1. Choose a coordinate $i$.
   2. Draw $$y\sim q_i(x_i\to y)$$.
 Set $$\vec{y}=\vec{x}_i(y)$$.
 This is
      $$q(x_i\to y\mid \vec{x_{-1}})$$.
-- The MH ratio is then (TODO correct vectors)
+- The MH ratio is then

 $$
 \begin{aligned}